ksachdeva/rethinking-tensorflow-probability/README.md

 Note - These notebooks are based on the 8th December 2019 draft.
 I will update the notebooks once the book is released.

-You can browse the notebooks converted into html document by going to this url - [https://ksachdeva.github.io/rethinking-tensorflow-probability/](https://ksachdeva.github.io/rethinking-tensorflow-probability/)

 ## Misc Notes

 * **Why Tensorflow Probability ?** There are many great probabilitic frameworks (PPLs) out there.
 I especially like `Numpyro` & `PyMC3` (& `PyMC4`).
 There are 2 main reasons why I chose to do this exercise in tfp.